Coastal Management and Planning

 - provide an overview of the existing knowledge of coastal processes, coastal hazards and the use of the coastal zone within the Newcastle LGA;

-- review the existing management of the coastal area; and identify knowledge gaps within existing studies or management plans and identify the focus of the CMP.
+- review the existing management of the coastal area to identify knowledge gaps within existing studies or management plans, providing the focus of the CMPs;

 - assign risk to coastal hazards and provide the strategic context for management of the coast.

 Following completion of the Stockton CMP 2020 earlier this year, we started work on the Stockton CMP 2021.
 In consultation with stakeholders, this will update the Stockton CMP 2020 to include the coastline north of Meredith Street to the Port Stephens Local Government Area (LGA) boundary.

 Key actions will complement mass sand nourishment and will be assessed in terms of their economic and technical feasibility to obtain agreement on a suitable strategy from all affected northern landholders.
 The actions in the Stockton CMP 2020 will not change and will be incorporated into the Stockton CMP 2021.